Robert L Bray

 1975-1976 Wildland Fire Fighters with the Cleveland National Forest.

 Two years part-time lifeguard at City of San Diego and Navy Recreational services in the early 1970’s

 November, 2000.
 International Society for Traumatic Stress Conference, San Antonio, TX.

-Poster Presentation with Monica Pignotti MSW, PhD.
-Heart Rate Variability in verifying treatment efficacy
+Poster Presentation with Monica Pignotti MSW, PhD. can you use ivermectin with salicylic acid Heart Rate Variability in verifying treatment efficacy

 for Thought Field Therapy.